 Topics are clearly and logically structured and include key aspects ranging from understanding data, planning experiments, knowing the limitations of data collection, understanding how data can be misleading and using techniques to compare data and draw conclusions.
-The specification is separated into 5 clear strands:

 The course is designed to enable students to explore a range of GCSE statistical techniques, including data collection, hypothesis analysis and numerical and graphical representation.
 Students will also learn key formulae and terminology that can be applied in the GCSE Statistics but also their GCSE Maths and Sciences.
 Students will be able to develop their analytical, experimental, and interpretation skills.
 We also want our students to become independent problem-solvers and logical thinkers.